jrltt/ut-next/README.md

 - *Login Functionality*: Implemented a login that grants access to the application with valid credentials.
 For details, refer to the [auth.service.ts](lib/services/auth.service.ts).
 - *Display a List of Checks*: Available as a card elements on the `/dashboard` ([link](https://ut-next-6mwc.vercel.app/dashboard)) route a detailied list on the the `/dashboard/checks/` ([link](https://ut-next-6mwc.vercel.app/dashboard/checks)) path.
 - *Edit Check Interface*: Detail page available `/dashboard/checks/:pk` ([link](https://ut-next-6mwc.vercel.app/dashboard/checks/4150114)), action available thought the `Edit check` button will show a dialog form.
+Currently is only possible update the name of the check, the rest of the fields are shown disabled.
 - *CORS Handling*: Initially, I built a Single Page Application (SPA) using React, Vite, react-router-dom, and react-query, but faced persistent CORS issues with preflight calls.
 First attempt repository [here](https://github.com/jrltt/ut).
 I resolved this by transitioning to Next.js and using server components to handle all connections server-to-server.
 - *Component framework and styling*: Used shadcn/ui ([link](https://ui.shadcn.com/)) for the pre-built components and TailwindCSS.
 - *Build pipeline*: Set up a build pipeline using Next.js Compiler, executed with npm run build.
 The app is deployed on Vercel.